Kyle Drabek: Arizona Diamondbacks

-On November 23, 2015, Drabek signed a minor league contract with the Arizona Diamondbacks.
-After posting a 6.68 ERA with 33 walks in 682/3 innings for Triple-A Reno, he was released on July 4, 2016.
+On November 18, 2015, Drabek signed a minor league contract with the Arizona Diamondbacks.
+He had his contract selected to the major league roster on April 5.
+He was designated for assignment on April 8.
+He cleared waivers and was sent outright to Triple-A Reno Aces on April 11.
+After posting a 6.68 ERA with 33 walks in 682/3 innings for Triple-A Reno, he was released on June 28, 2016.

 San Francisco Giants

-On July 17, 2016, the Giants signed Drabek to a minor league contract to play shortstop.
-He was assigned to the Arizona League Giants where he played seven games at third base.
+On July 12, 2016, the San Francisco Giants signed Drabek to a minor league contract to play shortstop.
+He played in 10 games for the rookie-level Arizona League Giants, hitting .160/.214/.200 with three RBI.
+Drabek elected free agency following the season on November 7.

 Sugar Land Skeeters

 On March 21, 2017, Drabek signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball.
-He was released on May 24, 2017.
-He was 1–3 in 6 appearances.
+He made 6 starts for the Skeeters, struggling to an 8.33 ERA with 16 strikeouts across 27 innings of work.
+Drabek was released on May 24.

 Pericos de Puebla

 On February 26, 2018, Drabek signed with the Pericos de Puebla of the Mexican League.
-Drabek appeared in 2 games with 0–2 record.
+He struggled immensely in two starts, posting an 0–2 record and 49.50 ERA with two strikeouts over two innings.

 Southern Maryland Blue Crabs

 On July 17, 2018, Drabek signed with the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball.
-After appearing in 6 games with a record of 0-2 he became a free agent following the 2018 season.
+In 6 games (5 starts), he struggled to a 7.43 ERA with 5 strikeouts across 13 1/3 innings pitched.
+Drabek became a free agent following the 2018 season.